FFmpeg/asm-lessons/lesson_01/index.md

 **Vector registers**
 Vector (SIMD) registers, as the name suggests, contain multiple data elements.
 There are various types of vector registers:

-* mm registers - MMX registers, 64-bit sized, historic and not used much any more
+* mmx registers - MMX registers, 64-bit sized, historic and not used much any more
 * xmm registers - XMM registers, 128-bit sized, widely available
 * ymm registers - YMM registers, 256-bit sized, some complications when using these
 * zmm registers - ZMM registers, 512-bit sized, limited availability